-Lining may be stored on site, provided packs are kept fully wrapped in plastic and protected from weathering.
+Lining boards may be stored on site, provided packs are kept fully wrapped in plastic and protected from weathering.
 Check to ensure the wrapping has not been damaged which may allow water into the pack.

-Boards should be kept dry, covered from direct sunlight, well ventilated, and adequately supported with a maximum 450mm spacing, at least 150mm off the ground.
-To prevent moisture uptake boards must not be stored in wet area.
+Lining boards should be kept dry, covered from direct sunlight, well ventilated, and adequately supported with a maximum 450mm spacing, at least 150mm off the ground.
+To prevent moisture uptake lining boards must not be stored in a wet area.

-Seasoned lining (particularly if not coated) readily absorbs moisture.
-If excessive moisture is taken up the boards and they are not dried prior to installation, they may subsequently shrink and create wide gaps between boards.
-This may result in a total failure of the boards with the tongue pulling out of the groove.
-If lining becomes wet, problems such as staining, distortion, opening-up of joints may occur.
+Seasoned lining boards (particularly if not coated) readily absorb moisture.
+If excessive moisture is taken up the lining boards and they are not dried prior to installation, they may subsequently shrink and create wide gaps between lining boards.
+This may result in a total failure of the lining boards, with the tongue pulling out of the groove.
+If the lining boards become wet, problems such as staining, distortion and opening-up of joints may occur.
 Continued wetting may also promote mould growth or staining.

-If the lining board pack becomes wet, separate the boards by inserting ventilation strips between layers and store undercover in a dry well-ventilated area until dry and moisture content has stabilised.
+If the lining board pack becomes wet, separate the lining boards by inserting ventilation strips between layers and store undercover in a dry, well-ventilated area until dry and moisture content has stabilised.